 - The Zoetis Foundation and the AAVMC invite second- and third-year veterinary students to apply for The Zoetis Foundation/AAVMC Veterinary Student Scholarship Program.
 Each scholarship is $7,000 and eligibility criteria includes academic excellence, financial need, diversity, sustainability, leadership and career path.
 Over the first five years of this scholarship program, Zoetis Inc. awarded scholarships to over 2,700 exceptional veterinary students.
 Applications are available at Vetvance.

 - The AAVMC Dr. Catherine A. Knupp Scholarship is named for Cathy A. Knupp DVM, MS, who led the Zoetis Veterinary Medical Research and Development organization for many years.
 This scholarship will serve to commemorate Dr. Knupp’s many contributions to scientific innovation as a veterinary scientist and leader in human and animal health research and development.
 A $50,000 scholarship will be awarded annually to a veterinary student who aspires to pursue an advanced degree in basic or veterinary clinical research fields of study.
-The application is open from December 1, 2022 – February 1, 2023.
+The application will open in December 2023.
 To apply, visit awards.aavmc.org.

 - The American Veterinary Medical Foundation offers scholarships and scholarship information for non-institutional scholarships.
 These lists may not be comprehensive and we encourage applicants and students to research additional scholarship opportunities, as well!

 Remember to incorporate your scholarship awards into your overall budget to maximize the benefit of these awards.

 Federal Student Loans for Graduate Students

 The vast majority of veterinary students who borrow for their education do so through the federal student loan program.
 If you borrowed federal student loans as an undergraduate student, there are some differences between the programs: